 By Trevor R. Getz

-About the author: Trevor Getz is professor of African and world history at San Francisco State University.
-He has written or edited 11 books, including the award-winning graphic history Abina and the Important Men, and coproduced several prize-winning documentaries.
+About the author: Trevor Getz is a professor of African history at San Francisco State University.
+He has written 11 books on African and world history, including Abina and the Important Men.
 He is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high school and university classes.